Yunlily/rshell/README.md

 --------------

 The newly updated rshell script allow the user to run the command using the keyword test and it should allow the user to use the symbolic version of the command.
 Test command should work with the connectors && and ||.
+Added the function so that the rshell can deal with cat < file | tr a-z A-Z | cat > file2

 Bugs:
 -----